-- Plant roses that are more disease resistant such as Knock Out, Flower Carpet, Rugosas, and other varieties.
+- Start with roses that are more disease resistant such as Grace N’ Grit™, Flower Carpet, rugosas, Drift®, and other notable varieties.

 - Clean up the debris such as trimmings, spent blooms, and dead leaves from the area under and around the plant.
 These are a breeding ground for fungal diseases such as blackspot and powdery mildew.

-- Make sure pruners are clean to start and that you clean them when moving from plant to plant.
+- Make sure pruners are clean before starting to prune, and be sure to clean them when moving from plant to plant.

 Stay Ahead of Spoilers